There are so many hot air balloon festivals on the rise...

 Public transport passes: Detailed information on recommended routes and timetables will be readily available to help you plan your trips.
 Look into city passes or regional transport passes for unlimited travel on public transportation.

 Stay connected on your smartphone: Navigating France while staying up to date on ticket availability and fan zones is easier when you don’t have to rely on public Wi-Fi.
 But you don’t want to worry about roaming charges either.
-That’s why Orange, an official sponsor of the Paris Olympics, is offering an unmissable deal on their Holiday EU 50GB eSIM plan where you get an extra 50GB for free between June 6th and October 9th.
-This 100GB plan covers 40+ countries; perfect if you’re planning to see more of Europe.
-Here are the Holiday EU 50GB promotion details.
-(Wait, what's an eSIM?)
+Explore our eSIMs for France today.

 ------------------------------------------------------------------